BaseMax/OnFiniteWCyclicGroupsResearch/README.md

-# On Finite W-Cyclic Groups Research
+# On Finite ω-Cyclic Groups Research

 **ICOMAA 2022 – International Conference on Mathematical Advances and  Applications**